gianlazz/Lazztech.Cloud/GianDevNotes.md

 ```

 The launch configuration seems to be coming along however the container runs and then closes on completion.
 I believe from the documentation that I need to add a command to keep it running.

+I think that it's just missing the build task.